EvanKomp/aide/docs/use_cases.md

 # can also create a combinatorial library, though I am not sure this is
 # relevant experimentally, as on the becnh we do not have control over
-# the phenotype?
+# the genotype?
 So this may be an unused feature also of type MutationLibrary
 # this is a generator of mutation combinations
 comb_library = library.combinations()
 ```